CAST of main Characters in order of appearance:

 “You may borrow my riding robe, my horse and my bow.
 If you put on a large hat to shield yourself from the sun, you will pass unrecognised.”

 “By Everything that’s Sacred!
 I am as big as a small house.
 It’s a very stupid man who cannot recognise me squeezed on to your horse.”

 “My master is owed a particular favour by the Commander of the Royal Troops.
 The guards will ask no questions of a large man on a small horse.”

-The sun has risen higher by the time the ill-matched horse and rider reach the woods of the long hill.
+The sun has risen higher by the time the ill-matched horse and rider reach the woods.
 From a group of pine trees comes the cry of a man pretending to be a bird.
 Lord See smiles to himself at the signal, dismounts, removes his hat and enters the woodland, coming soon upon a group of eight men, their horses tied to nearby trees, Prince Watchful Eagle at their centre.

 “Your Highness,” cries Lord See, as if surprised and bowing to the ground.
 “I was hunting and somehow have become lost.
 I have wandered across the river without realising.
 I must honour your Father’s Imperial Command and return immediately.”

 “You must,” says the hesitant voice of the thin young man in rich robes.
 “I am shocked and displeased to see you here,” he continues without betraying a hint of either emotion.
 “But since you are, let me ask you quickly before you go…are you well?”

 “I am perfectly well Your Highness.
 I am enjoying the peace of the countryside after so many years of loyal public service in our great capital city.
 Here in the provinces I have time to read classical literature, to reflect upon the state of things, and to observe the movement of the stars.”